Jennifer Cauhorn, Music Director | Linda Allen | Dawn Bates | Sean Brune

 Robin has a Bachelors of Music from U.C.’s College Conservatory of Music and has been ringing handbells for nearly 35 years.
 She also directs the handbell choir at Hyde Park Community United Methodist Church, a position she has held for the past 10 years.
 In addition, she plays trombone and sings in the Norwood Community Choir.
 She is currently one of the teachers in the infant/toddler room at the U.C.
 Early Learning Center.
 In her free time, Robin enjoys spending time with her family, especially her three daughters, as well as traveling, watching comedies or thrillers, and reading.

 Sandy is one of the founding members of QCB.
 She began ringing handbells in the 6th grade.
 She currently rings in a church handbell choir and also plays handbell solos at various congregations throughout the year, in addition to QCB.
 Sandy has attended a variety of bell clinics and conferences throughout the US working with many conductors, including William Payn.
 She has a solid history of solo and small ensemble ringing, having the opportunity to ring on tour in England with a small sextet ensemble.
 Sandy auditioned for one of the All Star choirs at Pinnacle 2010 and got into the top group, the Dream Team, under the direction of William Payn.
 In addition to all of her bell experience Sandy also holds a BA in Music from Miami University and plays the piano.
-Sandy enjoys cooking and spending her free time with her husband, Alan, and their dog, Buster.
+She currently works for a non-profit music organization, Music Teachers National Association, as the Office Support Assistant.
+Sandy enjoys cooking and spending her free time with her husband, Alan, and their dog, Bailey (who keeps them very busy!).

 A native of Pennsylvania, Paul became involved in music at an early age, studying piano for 8 years and playing the flute and piccolo for nearly 25 years.
 He began ringing handbells 15 years ago with his church group, Fairborn UMC Memorial Bells.
 Since 2002, Paul has participated in numerous Area V festivals and in October 2011, he was honored to be selected to ring at the Handbell Musicians of America’s, Distinctly Bronze East Festival in New Bern, North Carolina.
 Paul has also been active in the choral arena over the years, performing many of the major choral works as a bass singer in various Symphony Orchestra Choruses and Chorales across the country.
 Paul retired from the United States Air Force after 24 years of active duty service and currently works as a Programs Administrative Assistant for the Department of Defense at Wright-Patterson Air Force Base near Dayton, Ohio.
 He has a wife of 32 years, Son Cha, 2 daughters & 3 grandchildren.
 In addition to music, he enjoys reading, studying history, and watching football, baseball, old TV shows and classic movies.

-Wendy has built an extensive resume over the last 30 years playing with a plethora of various handbell choirs throughout the U.S. She has played with choirs from California to Pennsylvania and throughout that time has devoted eight years time to directing different choirs along the way.
+Wendy has built an extensive resume over the last 30 years playing with a plethora of various handbell choirs throughout the U.S. She has played with choirs from California to Pennsylvania and throughout that time has devoted over ten years time to directing different choirs along the way.
 Wendy has been a ringing participant in the Area V Festival since 2006 and hopes to continue that trend ringing with Queen City Bronze.
-In 2010 Wendy joined the board for Area 5 of Handbell Musicians of America and has quickly become immersed in handbell leadership.
+In 2010 Wendy joined the board for Area 5 of Handbell Musicians of America and has quickly become immersed in handbell leadership where she served as Area Secretary through 2015.
 Wendy’s other musical ability is in choral performance.
-In addition to QCB she sings with the Voices of Praise chancel choir at Epiphany United Methodist Church in Loveland.
-Outside of music, Wendy enjoys everything Disney and spending time with her husband, Doug and her dog, Milo.
+In addition to QCB she sings with the Voices in Praise chancel choir at Epiphany United Methodist Church in Loveland.
+Outside of music, Wendy enjoys everything Disney, Crossfitting (ask her how much she can deadlift) and spending time with her husband, Doug and her dog, Milo.